メインコンテンツまでスキップ

 As described in the Claim dedicated servers from AMS fleets article, the dedicated server claim request finds the desired fleet by searching for a fleet with a claim key matching any of the claim keys in the request.
 If the matching fleet is a development fleet, AMS looks for a dedicated server from that fleet that was launched using a Build Configuration with a name matching one of the claim keys from the request.
 If no dedicated servers are found, AMS will look for a Build Configuration with a name matching one of the claim keys, and launch a new dedicated server using that Build Configuration, so that one will be available to claim when the claim request is retried.

-As an example, assume you have created a development fleet which you want to use for your developers and QA to test dedicated server builds with.
-You could use the following setup:
+This sample setup assumes you have created a development fleet and you want to configure it to be used by developers and QA to test dedicated server builds.

 1. Add a test claim key to your development fleet.